 Passing off and trade mark infringement cases frequently overlap but are addressed using different approaches.
 Compared with infringement, passing off is not covered in any statutory sanction, and is instead ruled based on precedent cases tried in the pertinent courts.

-A successful passing off claim can result in an injunction with the possibility of the court also awarding damages in certain cases.
+A successful passing off claim can result in an injunction with the possibility of the court also awarding damages in some cases.

 In addition to the above defences, Section 124 of the Act states that infringement is not established when your unregistered trade mark relating to goods and services in question has been used continuously before the filing date (priority date) of the infringed trade mark or the first time that the infringing party or their predecessor started using their unregistered trade mark, whichever is earlier.